-There are more than 280 vascular plant species recorded on the Fylde sand dunes, including several internationally rare plants which are endemic to sand dunes in the UK, including the interestingly named Isle of Man cabbage.
+There are over 280 vascular plant species recorded on the Fylde sand dunes, including several internationally rare plants which are endemic to sand dunes in the UK, including the interestingly named Isle of Man cabbage.

-Insects are numerous and varied in the dunes, with more than 150 species of butterflies and moths recorded.
+Insects are numerous and varied in the dunes, with over 150 species of butterflies and moths recorded.
 The Fylde dunes are also home to breeding birds including stonechats, skylarks and reed buntings.

-The project carries out regular practical conservation activity on the dunes which includes:
+The project carries out regular practical conservation methods on the dunes which includes:

-- Repairing the dunes by thatching and filling blow-outs to reduce sand loss from the system.
+- Repairing the dunes by thatching and filling blow-outs (weak spots in the dunes)

-- Developing pathways to create recognisable access points and reduce dune erosion.
+- Developing pathways to create recognisable access points and reduce damaging dune erosion